 Therefore, core values or the philosophy of an organization have evolved as significant and influential parameters of bringing everybody on the same page.

 Every member in an organization finds themselves at the threshold of decision-making and the onus of the outcome lies entirely on him.

 While peer guidance is pre-eminent, the core values groom the employees to address the problem at hand and prevent ‘compounding deficiencies’ in work.

 A few universally important core values are-

-- Accountability– One must know what one is doing and in case of inadequacy, he must assume responsibility of his actions.
+One must know what one is doing and in the case of inadequacy, they must assume responsibility for their actions.
 Withdrawing from responsibility or not acknowledging the performance of a given task is a trait one must refrain from.